Do Go On - 350 - Arctic Badass Peter Freuchen

 Okay, but what were they like as parents?

-I'll talk about that a little bit.
+I'll talk about there a little bit.

-There was never food on the table, but, jeez, they could spin a yarn.
+There was never food on the table.

 They filled me up with a story rather than bread.

-In fact, it was through his mother that
+In fact, it was through his mother that he got his first taste of adventure,

-he got his first taste of adventure as she often told peter and his siblings tales of her own father
+as she often told Peter and his siblings' tales of her own father,

-who had been a sailor and who had taken part in revolutions in south america
+who had been a sailor and who had taken part in revolutions in South America.

-mother one of a long line of seafarers
+one of a long line of seafarers,

-is no way to get on in the world.
+at home is no way to get on in the world.

 So he's an adventurer.